 Would you like to start a morning routine?
 It doesn’t have to be complicated.Your routine will probably look different than mine depending on what you need to get done.

 How to Create a Simple Routine That Works for You:

 - Be realistic about what you are able to get done in the time you have.

 - Write down what needs to be accomplished and schedule those first.

 - Write down what you would like to accomplish and schedule those next.

 - Go in an order that is time efficient.
 It made the most sense to bathe and dress my son after he ate and then wipe down his changing table since I was already in his room.
 That way I’m not running all over the house from one thing to the next.

-My free printable takes you through the process of creating a morning routine, and you can watch my video below.
+My free printable takes you through the process of creating a morning routine.